jtayler/trusted/README.md

 To populate data on the profile view page, jQuery can be used to select the desired elements by their ID and change their text or attributes.
 For example, to change the profile picture's border color, the jQuery `.addClass()` method can be used to add the CSS class returned by the `getPhotoBorderColor()` function to the profile picture's element.

-## Conclusion

-TruAnon APIs provide a convenient way to access user data for use on the profile view page.
-JSON parsing and decoding are necessary to use the data correctly, and proper use of jQuery can populate the data on the page.

 ## Route 1: Get User Profile